EPHS-CyberSecurity-2020-Hour1/CipherProject/scytale_history.md

 # History of Scytale Cipher
 *When was this cipher used?
 Who used it?*

-      * Scytale was an ancient form of encryption used byu ancient and classical Greeks.
+      * Scytale was an ancient form of encryption used by ancient and classical Greeks.
       * It was created in the 7th century BCE.
       * The first recorded use of scytale was by the spartans and the ancient greeks who used it to transport battle information.
       * It appeared at Classical/Ancient Greece/Sparta.